Mr. Midshipman Hornblower: Noah's Ark

-Hornblower the Duchess, and the Devil
+The Duchess and the Devil

 Hornblower is given command of the French prize Le Reve and ordered to return to England with dispatches and, to his astonishment, a passenger – the Duchess of Wharfedale.
 In thick fog Hornblower sails his ship directly into the middle of a Spanish fleet off Cape St. Vincent.
 Anticipating capture Hornblower prepares to throw his dispatches overboard, but is persuaded by the Duchess, who also reveals her true identity as a popular actress, to allow her to conceal them under her clothes, as she is sure to be repatriated immediately.
 This he does.
 Much later, while in a Spanish prison at Ferrol, he receives a letter from her detailing her successful return to England, and another from the Admiralty confirming his promotion to lieutenant.
 Later, while on parole Hornblower rescues some sailors from a Spanish ship wrecked on the cliffs below him.
 After the rescue, he and his assistants, some Spanish fishermen, are forced out to sea by bad weather and found by another British frigate.
 Despite the temptation to stay aboard, Hornblower reminds the captain that he has given his parole and is returned to Spain under a flag of truce.
 Several months later, in recognition of his bravery, the Spanish authorities release him.